omidshy/aMD/README.md

 Usage: `python visco.py -h`

 An example data file 'press.data' is available in example directory.
 The required values to run the example can be found in 'md.param' file.

+## vacf.py

+Calculates self-diffusion coefficients from particle velocietis from molecular dynamics (MD) simulations.
+The self-diffusion coefficients are computed from velocity auto-correlation functions (VACF) using the Green-Kubo expression.